Jabber VS Everyone!!

 Jabber VS Matrix (and bloated protocols)

 Convinced?!
 Try one of the Jabber clients mentioned on this page!
 Then, use this website to find a server to register with!
 If your friend has a server, ask them for an account!
+You can also look at XMPP.org for more info about Jabber and you can take a look at their own page on how to get started!

 site is (ALWAYS) under construction :]